SwingGuy1024/Blog/Java Misuse of Optional vs Kotlin.md

             return Optional.ofNullable(request);
         }
     }
 This has two private final members, and two getters that wrap the values in an Optional.
 But take a look at that constructor.
 It's annotated with @Autowired.
 Spring will automatically instantiate valid values for both of the parameters and inject them into the constructor.
 And they're final, so they'll never change to null.
-The methods are wrapping objects that can never be null.
-Does the use of Optional add clarity to the API?
-It doesn't.
-It suggests that two never-null objects might actually be null, encouraging developers to write code to check for null values that they'll never see.
+The methods are returning objects that can never be null, wrapped inside an Optional.
+Does the use of Optional here add clarity to the API?
+It actually does the opposite: It suggests that two never-null objects might actually be null, encouraging users to write code to check for null values that they'll never see.

-Does it do any good at all to wrap the values in an Optional?
-You could argue that there is a very good reason: They may now get used in functional code.
-In fact, that's what Optional was really created for.
-But actually, they're not necessary.
-There's a way to use ordinary getters in functional code, which I describe in my **[Getting Rid of Optional](https://github.com/SwingGuy1024/Blog/blob/master/Getting%20Rid%20of%20Optional.md)** blog.

 ### Example 3: Misleading Parameters